Private

-tour of the historic cheese town of Alkmaar + windmills and polders Dutch/Nederlandse version.
+Private tour of the historic cheese town of Alkmaar + windmills and polders

 Alkmaar, our educational and fun day trip, is situated in the province North Holland.
 Alkmaar is a quiet, dreamy little town 30 Km north of Amsterdam and happens to be my town of birth, where I grew up.
-My car will take you there and seats 3 to 4 adults.
+We will go there by train.

 If Haarlem looks like a friendly and sleepy town, Alkmaar is even more quiet and quaint.
 You may like to take a boat ride in summer, Ducking your head under the very low bridges as you pass under them.
 Friday is a great day in summertime.